aptonic/dropzone4-actions/README.md

 ![Login OptionsNIB](https://raw.githubusercontent.com/aptonic/dropzone3-actions/master/docs/login-optionsnib.png)

-When your action is run, the values would then be available as follows:
+When your action is run, the values would then be available from the environment variables as follows:

 <table>
 	<th>